dribnet/purvs/README.md

 ## PS2 MDDN 242 2018 Colours

-I tried out some colours on my letters forms but this time I made the stroke on the inner arc white and thicker which looks interesting however I'm not sure if that is what I want.
-It might look better if it was the outer arc which was thicker and white perhaps.
-I think that I will test out some other colour combinations but I like the no fill on the arcs.
-The black and white I think works well together with the strong contrast.
-I still cannot figure out how to make it rotate and it changes colour so I will ask the lecturer about it.
-I'm not sure if I want it to rotate and change colour but it would be interesting to see what it looks like.
+This test I tried the opposite of the previous commit.
+I made the white black and the black white.
+I think I like this better as it stand out more and looks more interesting.
+I think that making the inner arc thinner would look interesting however I don't think it will look that great.
+As for the outer arc I like it as it however maybe making it thicker would look nice as well giving it a more distinct contrast.
+As for the colours I might l leave it as it is or making it an off white colour.

 pos2x this draws the x position of the first point